Baltemor369/Programmer-Scripts/README.md

 You can get this scripts as Powershell command (like cd, del, etc, avaible every where and every time).
-Download "Microsoft.PowerShell_profile.ps1" and put it in this directory: C:/Users/$username/Documents/WindowsPowerShell/ With a editor, you can do your custom on the code.
+Download "Microsoft.PowerShell_profile.ps1" and put it in this directory: C:/Users/$username/Documents/WindowsPowerShell/

 ## Issues